joycecq/joycecq.github.io/_pages/about.md

 * (Oct.
 2024) It's a great honor to have been invited by Journal of Information and Intelligence to give a talk at Xidian University about my Ph.D. work, Theoretical Performance Analysis and Service Scheduling Method of Space-air Integrated Networks!
 * (Sep.
 2024) I am honored to be elected as a <font color = "green">Youth Editorial Board Member</font> of the [Journal of Information and Intelligence](https://www.sciencedirect.com/journal/journal-of-information-and-intelligence).
 * (Aug.
 2024) I am honored to be the <font color = "green">Publication Chair</font> of [EAI WiSATS 2024](https://psats.eai-conferences.org/2024/).
 * (Jun.
-2024) One first-author paper, "[A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN](https://arxiv.org/abs/2403.17400)", has been accepted by <font color = "green">IEEE Communications Surveys & Tutorials</font> (IF=46.7) [News](https://mp.weixin.qq.com/s/YDpSKFCFTgQp5SDKuP6O0g).
+2024) One first-author paper, "[A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN](https://arxiv.org/abs/2403.17400)", has been accepted by <font color = "green">IEEE Communications Surveys & Tutorials</font> [News](https://mp.weixin.qq.com/s/YDpSKFCFTgQp5SDKuP6O0g). (<font color = "red">IF=46.7, ESI Top 1% Highly Cited Paper, ESI Top 0.1% Hot Paper</font>)

 ---